 The scarf with hidden pockets comes in a range of gender-neutral colors and is one size fits all.

 As you know I like to support businesses that care for the environment and make sustainable products.
 Pang Wangle is clearly focused on environmentally conscious fashion.
 Their eco-friendly fabric is a blend made from recycled plastic in their solar-powered facility in North Carolina.

 Pros of the Pang Wangle Infinity Scarf

-- The colour of each scarf comes from the polyester portion of the poly/cotton blend.
-The polyester has been repurposed from recycled plastic which is spun into a yarn and blended with cotton.
-Each colourway was created purely from the colour the object was in its past life.
+- The color of each scarf comes from the polyester portion of the poly/cotton blend.
+The polyester has been repurposed from recycled plastic which is spun into yarn and blended with cotton.
+Each colorway was created purely from the color the object was in its past life.

 For example, Food Tray black repurposes old food trays, Rethink Pink used to be ketchup bottles and Soda Pop Green was created out of Sprite and 7-Up bottles.
 Isn’t that just awesome?